asadhanif3188/MLOps-Project-02-End-to-End-Data-Science-Project-with-Deployment/README.md

 - **Modular Programming:**
 Well-structured, reusable, and maintainable code components for scalability and ease of debugging.

+- **Standardized Project Structure:**
+A `template.py` script has been developed to automate the creation of a consistent and production-ready project directory and file structure.

 - **Model Training and Evaluation:**
 Efficient workflows for model training, hyperparameter tuning, and performance evaluation using robust metrics.